jaakkytt/aws-automation/lab-2/README.md

 ## Terraform variables

 Edit the lab-2/variables.tf file and update the default values for `aws_key_name` and `project_name`.
+You'll also be provided with credentials for the DNSimple service: `dnsimple_email` and `dnsimple_token`.
+Edit those accordingly.

+One last variable: `subdomain`.
+This gets used in the last step for creating a DNS record.
+So please choose a value that would be suitable for this.
+If not sure then stick to alphanumeric characters and dashes.

-You'll find instructions in the file.
-And run the `copy-variables-file.sh` script.
+When you've completed editing the `variables.tf` file, run the `copy-variables-file.sh` script.
 You now should have the same `variables.tf` file in each subdirectory of `lab-2`.

     ~/aws-automation/lab-2# bash copy-variables-file.sh